joedysonbezerra/shared/README.md

 - **Currency Conversion**:
   - `centavosToReal`: Convert centavo values (integer representation of currency) to its real (BRL) formatted string counterpart, e.g., converting 100 centavos to R$1,00.
   - `realToCentavos`: Convert a real (BRL) formatted string to its centavo integer representation, e.g., converting R$1,00 to 100 centavos.
+- **Environment Variable Management**:
+  - `getEnvOrThrow`: Retrieve the value of a specified environment variable or throw an error if it's not set.
+  - `getEnvOrDefault`: Retrieve the value of a specified environment variable or return a default value if it's not set.